 The Myth of Stock Picking

-The above scene shows a zoned-in Bradley Cooper wizarding his way through stock picks and building a genius portfolio.
+Remember Bradley Cooper’s wizarding his way through stock picks and building a genius portfolio?
 I’ve seen the movie countless times and it’s a great way to get fired up about finance.
 Sadly, the super pill he takes in the movie (NZT) obviously doesn’t exist in the real world.
 I wish it did, but that’s another story.

 Temptations of a Young Investor